AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ### Experimental Methods

 #### Determining the Porosity of Silica Sand
 The porosity of silica sand was a necessary quantity to calculate the sand bed's fluidization velocity ([Equation 1](#Equation-1)).
-The following procedure was used to determine the porosity of the silica sand used in the reactor, based off the procedure outlined by [Worth, 2018](https://socratic.org/questions/how-do-scientists-measure-the-porosity-of-soil).
+The following procedure was used to determine the porosity of the silica sand used in the reactor, based on the procedure outlined by [Worth, 2018](https://socratic.org/questions/how-do-scientists-measure-the-porosity-of-soil).
 The equation for determining porosity may be verified by dimensional analysis in comparison with the equation found in the source: [Department of Chemical Engineering, 2017](http://ww2.che.ufl.edu/unit-ops-lab/experiments/FB/FB-manual.pdf).

 **Set-Up**
 1. Acquire silica sand, water, and two graduated cylinders.